drojdjou/squareroot.js/tutorials/content/canvas-rendering.md

 run();
 ```
 Nothing will get rendered yet, because the root object is empty and it has no children.
-Let's add a object.
+Let's add a object that has a shape.

 ### Transforms in 2D
 Objects in the canvas renderer are called transforms and are instances of the {@link Transform2d} class.